 Advocates and Concerned Members of the Higher Ed Community

-- Sign and share this appeal urging European governments and EU institutions to take immediate action to secure the lives and careers of Afghanistan’s scholars, students, and civil society actors.
+- See here SAR’s appeal urging European governments and EU institutions to take action to secure the lives and careers of Afghanistan’s scholars, students, and civil society actors.

 - Donate to SAR if you are in a position to support Afghan scholars, practitioners, and their accompanying family members.

 - Join SAR’s wider efforts to support scholars from Afghanistan and around the world.

 - Read SAR’s letter of appeal demanding US government action to secure safe passage for scholars, practitioners, and civil society leaders in Afghanistan

 - Read the letter sent by over 100 non-governmental organizations, including SAR, to U.S. National Security Advisor Jake Sullivan

 - Read below Scholars at Risk’s Afghanistan Bulletin outlining the organization’s efforts and initiatives to assist Afghanistan’s at-risk scholars, students, and civil society leaders.